MAKING A DIFFERENCE IN BUSINESS AND BEYOND

 Huntswood is an organisation born of the desire to make a positive difference.
 This has been a key tenet of the company since its formation in 1996 and, as such, runs through everything we do.

-Whether we’re working to improve a client’s reputation with its customers, people and regulators, developing the skills of our passionate people who make Huntswood unique, or supporting local and national charitable causes, our goal remains the same.
+Whether we’re working to improve a client’s reputation with its customers, people or regulators, developing the skills of our people, or supporting local and national charitable causes, our goal remains the same.

 ORIGINS AND EARLY YEARS